DouniaBK/Welcome-to-Algeria/README.md

  * Promot the agency's unique roadtrip package
  * Gain subscribers and followers through the newsletter and social media accounts
  * Change the touristic profile of the country, previously labeled as "dangerous for visitors", to an image of a welcoming safe country full of untouched scenic nature, history and adventures.
-**
- * Exploring the different cities and nature reserves to visit
- * View the gallery photos
- * Get an overview of the itinerary on the map
- * Contact the agency for enquiries and reservations
- * Plan their roadtrip

 ## Design Choices

 ### Wireframes

 Wireframes link: >>>

 ### Video Background:

  * The dramatic video background is set on autoplay looped and muted.
-It is a daring design choice meant to immerse the user in the desert to impresse and spark a sense of adventure in them.
+It is a daring design choice meant to immerse the user in the desert to impresse and spark a sense of adventure in them
- * this particular video background gives the feeling to the user that they are sitting in that moving vehicle looking ahead at this extraordinary Mars-like scene, envisioning the exploration journey they are about to embark in and chooses to play start.
+ * this particular video background gives the feeling to the user that they are sitting in that moving vehicle looking ahead at this extraordinary Mars-like scene, envisioning the exploration journey they are about to embark in and chooses to play start
- * the background is also used as a marketing hook, letting the dramatic scene draw the client in.
+ * the background is also used as a marketing hook, letting the dramatic scene draw the client in
- * The clean minimalistic encourages the user to ask for more information and eventually booking the roatrip package.
+ * The clean minimalistic encourages the user to ask for more information and eventually booking the roatrip package
- * As the user gradually recieves more information about the roadtrip, the video background is paused up until the user is ready to contact the agency to book the trip.
+ * As the user gradually recieves more information about the roadtrip, the video background is paused up until the user is ready to contact the agency to book the trip

 ### Colors

-* The colors chosen are sample colors from the video background to maintain a minimal aesthetic which highlights the earthy colors of the desert.
+* The colors chosen are sample colors from the video background to maintain a minimal aesthetic which highlights the earthy colors of the desert
-* An accent warm orange color similar to the Tardart sand was chosen as a hover effect to mirror the sand dunes but also the color of the buildings in the sahara region.
+* An accent warm orange color similar to the Tardart sand was chosen as a hover effect to mirror the sand dunes but also the color of the buildings in the sahara region
-* The text color is a dark grey inspired by the dark volcanic rock found in the Hoggar mountains to fit the desert theme and keep the minimalistic easthetic of the website.
+* The text color is a dark grey inspired by the dark volcanic rock found in the Hoggar mountains to fit the desert theme and keep the minimalistic easthetic of the website

 ### Images

 * In the gallery the images are displayed in two columns responsively
 * the images are displayed on a white background wrapper, with low opacity ,floating on top of a paused video-background to focus the eye of the user on the images
-* ..............

 ### Icons

-* Icons are taken from the Fontawesome Icon library and used in the <i> tag provided by Fontaesome.
+* Icons are taken from the Fontawesome Icon library and used in the <i> tag provided by Fontaesome
 * They are styles in dark grey or a bright orange depending on the hover function
-* Icons with minimal design are also used in the footer as social media account icons.
+* Icons with minimal design are also used in the footer as social media account icons
-* Some of the icons are nested in an <a> tag and used as links
+* Some of the icons are links that open in a different window and redirect to social media pages

 # Features

 ## Navigation

-  * The navigation bar and the logo are grouped together, placed on top of floating white background with low opacity to mimic a cloud floating above the content giving it a sense of lightness and structure while maintaining a minimalist style.
+  * The navigation bar and the logo are grouped together, placed on top of floating white background with low opacity to mimic a cloud floating above the content giving it a sense of lightness and structure while maintaining a minimalist style
-  * The navigation links are positionedto the right all linking to different sections of the web page.
+  * The navigation links are positionedto the right all linking to different sections of the web page
-  * The navigation links are ordered in the common steps a user takes before booking a trip to enhance the user experience and encourages the user to book the trip.
+  * The navigation links are ordered in the common steps a user takes before booking a trip to enhance the user experience and encourages the user to book the trip
-  * On smaller screens the navigation is made responsive.
+  * On smaller screens the navigation is made responsive

 ## Logo